Ahmed-Shaaban-Elbehary/Asp.nerMVCCRUD/README.md

         options => options.UseSqlServer(Configuration.GetConnectionString("DefaultConnection"))
      );

-6 - Create your first table in our case { Employee.cs }
+6 - Create your first table in our case Employee.cs

 Using migration to create our database and tables.

-7 - using Package Manager Console to use it (Tools -> Nuget Package Manager -> Package Manager Console)
+7 - in Package Manager Console to use it (Tools -> Nuget Package Manager -> Package Manager Console)

-8 - type Add-Migration "InitialModel" will create new folder called migration contain the design of our database tables.
+8 - type ( Add-Migration "InitialModel" ) will create new folder called migration contain the design of our database tables.

-9 - then type Update-Database
+9 - then type ( Update-Database )

 10 - go to sql server and check the new table.